 Where to watch The Promised Life

-Directed by Ricky Tognazzi, this four-part series originally premiered on Rai 1, the state-owned TV station In Italy, in late 2018.
-Filmed in Italian and subtitled in English, Season 1 has four episodes, each about 1¾ hours long.
+Directed by Ricky Tognazzi, Season 1 originally premiered on Rai 1, the state-owned TV station In Italy, in late 2018.
+Filmed in Italian and subtitled in English, Season 1 has five episodes, each about 1¾ hours long.
 (Fooled me but the scenes depicting life in Sicily were actually filmed in Puglia; the ones from Little Italy in Bulgaria).

-The Promised Life (La Vita Promessa) will premiere on MHz Choice, one episode per week, beginning on November 16, 2021; The Promised Life Season 2 will premiere later in December.
+The Promised Life (La Vita Promessa) premiered on MHz Choice, one episode per week, beginning on November 16, 2021; The Promised Life Season 2 will premiere on December 14, 2021.

 View The Promised Life Season 1 trailer depicts the first time Carmela and Mr. Ferri meet